OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

    ip.floating.transmit.bytes
    ip.floating.transmit.packets

-The Tungsten Fabric Ceilometer plugin configuration is done in the ``/etc/ceilometer/pipeline.yaml`` file when Tungsten Fabric is installed by the Fabric provisioning scripts.
+The OpenSDN Ceilometer plugin configuration is done in the ``/etc/ceilometer/pipeline.yaml`` file when OpenSDN is installed by the Fabric provisioning scripts.

 The following example shows the configuration that is added to the file: